 - Won a moratorium on the conversion of public schools to charters and a reassessment of District turnaround strategies.

 - Drafted a report revealing poor academics and spending by a proposed charter school led by out-of-state hedge fund managers, resulting in their withdrawal from the District.

 A HEALTHY AND SAFE CHILDHOOD

 Protecting against lead poisoning:

-- Passed a series of lead and water safety bills, which imposed new rigorous standards for lead testing in all school buildings and child care centers in the city, and required disclosure of lead service lines for tenants.
+- Co-sponsored a series of lead and water safety bills, which imposed new rigorous standards for lead testing in all school buildings and child care centers in the city, and required disclosure of lead service lines for tenants.
 (Co-sponsored with Councilmembers Bass, Blackwell, Reynolds-Brown, Parker, and Quiñones-Sánchez.)